 Typically, one eye doctor or optometrist in these regions serves a population of one to two million people.
-Compared to conventional systems, Peek Solutions can triple the proportion of people who receive the treatment they need after screening.
+Compared to conventional systems, Peak Vision can triple the proportion of people who receive the treatment they need after screening.

 Mobile and smartphone-based health apps (“m-health”) will play an increasingly prominent role, he suggests, but he calls for caution.
 “Although it’s great to see so much innovation in the field, there’s also currently a lack of robust evidence in many areas.
 That’s why Peek has taken an ‘evidence first’ approach from the outset.”

 Grassroots community e-NABLE has ample evidence of its success with digital technology.
 It has created a global organization of some 1,500 volunteers who use 3D-printers to produce low-cost prosthetics, explained co-founder Jen Owen.
 “We create devices for those who were born missing their hands or who have lost them due to war, disease, accident or natural disaster,” she said.

 Among those who have benefited is seven-year-old Veronica from Uganda, who suffered severe burns and the loss of an arm as a baby.
 Owen added:

 3D technology is making a huge difference and not just with e-NABLE hands and arms.
 There are clinics using 3D printing to make clips for umbilical cords for newborn babies, 3D printed stethoscopes and much more.